duleorlovic/jekyll-theme-booster/README.md

 # Usage

-Look inside `example` folder for examples of what you need to define
+Look inside `example` folder for example site so you know what you need to define in your project.
+At least you should update:

 * `_config.yml` for site data
+* pages (`index.md` and `contact.md`) and posts inside folders
+  (`product_type_1`)
-* `_data/nabar_links.yml` is used to define links in main navigation bar at top
+* `_data/nabar_links.yml` should define links in main navigation bar at top
-* `_data/footer_links.yml`
+* `_data/footer_links.yml` similar to navbar, but contains pages and posts (you can call it Products and News).
+* index page can have carousel layout, for which you need to define text and client images

-You can use components from `_includes` folder.
+* you can use other components from `_includes` folder.
 Check their source how to use it.

 Tips: